serverless/extensions/README.md

 Use and make Developer Experiences that can provision and automate cloud infrastructure use-cases, like:

-* Static website to AWS S3
+* Static websites on AWS S3
-* Real-time data processing pipeline to AWS Kinesis
+* Real-time data processing pipelines on AWS Kinesis
-* MongoDB Atlas Database
+* MongoDB Atlas Databases

 Consider EXT as the natural evolution of Infrastructure-as-Code.